 Those persons who identify themselves on the census form as of Hispanic, Latino, or Spanish origin.
 Hispanic persons can be of any race.

 A measure calculated by dividing the total population of the state or other jurisdiction being redistricted by the number of districts in the legislative body or board being redistricted.
 For example, in 2010, the ideal district population for Texas Senate districts was 811,147, which is the 2010 state population (25,145,561) divided by the number of districts in the Texas Senate (31).

 Legislative Redistricting Board (LRB)

-The body responsible for adopting legislative redistricting plans if the legislature fails to enact such plans during the regular session following the publication of the decennial census.
-The board consists of the lieutenant governor, speaker of the house, attorney general, comptroller, and land commissioner.
+The state entity responsible for adopting redistricting plans for the Texas Senate and the Texas House of Representatives if the Texas Legislature fails to enact those plans during the regular session following the publication of the decennial census.
+The Legislative Redistricting Board consists of the lieutenant governor, speaker of the house, attorney general, comptroller, and commissioner of the General Land Office.
 See Section 28, Article III, Texas Constitution.